AviPeltz/mechanical/README.md

-# mechanical
+# A Place for Mechanical Engineering thoughts and notes

-mechanical engineering thoughts
+- Statics